-When it comes to buying a steriliser, the options really can seem endless – do you go for seam, microwave or electric?
+When it comes to buying a bottle steriliser, the options really can seem endless – do you go for seam, microwave or electric?
 And even then, which brand should you buy?
-To make things easier, we’ve found the best sterilisers on the market here.
+To make things easier, we’ve found the best bottle sterilisers on the market to help you make the best decision.

 1. Electric steam sterilisers